GabrielDevSpace/GabrielDevSpace/README.md

 ### Aloha!
 I'm Gabriel Pires 👋
 Visit my WebSite: https://developerspace.com.br
-- 🔭 I’m currently working on personal and professional projects with Python and PHP.
+- 🔭 I’m currently working on personal and professional projects with PHP.
 - :man_student: I’m currently learning Python / Django and much more.
 - :rocket: I’m looking to a top team to evolve improve my developer skills.
 - :star: My motto: "Not just be a user of technological solutions, but act as a creator of them!"